minkeymouse/nowcasting-kr/ISSUES.md

   - Load actual values and calculate errors for each target month
   - Structure results by timepoint with `monthly_results` array
   - Keep flat `results` array for backward compatibility
-- **Status**: ✅ **FIXED IN CODE** - Not verified by experiments (blocked by lack of trained models).
+- **Status**: ✅ **FIXED IN CODE** (this iteration) - Not verified by experiments (blocked by lack of trained models).
 Current backtest JSON files all show "failed" status with CUDA errors.
 Once CUDA fixes are verified and backtests succeed, the new structure will be properly generated.

+## Table Generation Bug for Nowcasting Results (Fixed in Code - This Iteration)
+- **Problem**: The `table_nowcasts.py` code tried to extract errors directly from the `error` field, which could be a string for failed entries.
+It also didn't correctly check for successful results with `forecast_value` and `actual_value`.
+- **Resolution** (This Iteration): Updated `table_nowcasts.py` to:
+  - Check for `status: 'ok'` or both `forecast_value` and `actual_value` being present
+  - Calculate errors from `forecast_value - actual_value` instead of using error field directly
+  - Handle string error messages in failed entries correctly (skip them)
+  - Only process numeric errors for metric calculation
+- **Status**: ✅ **FIXED IN CODE** (this iteration) - Table generation now correctly processes successful results when available.
+When backtests succeed with the new `results_by_timepoint` structure, metrics will be correctly extracted.

 ## ARIMA Forecasting Results Missing
 - **Problem**: ARIMA model produces no valid results (n_valid=0) for all three targets (KOIPALL.G, KOEQUIPTE, KOWRCCNSE) across all 22 forecast horizons.